-¹ The excavations of Tel Abel Beth Maacah are a joint venture of Azusa Pacific University and Hebrew University.
+¹ The excavations of Tel Abel Beth Maacah began as a joint venture of Azusa Pacific University and Hebrew University.

 ² This is a very brief overview of the scholarship on the Wise Woman tradition.
 For further study I suggest these sources:

 Camp, C. V. (1981).
 The Wise Women of 2 Samuel: A Role Model for Women in Early Israel.
 Catholic Biblical Quarterly 43, 14–29.